Sailing round Britain

 I can hear the others getting up, gathering themselves to start the day.
 The kettle starts to sing and I quickly dress, spurred on by the thought of my morning cup of tea.
 If I can get the forward-facing seat in the centre of the galley perhaps the rocking won’t bother me so much.
 I sit, sipping the hot liquid, making myself a banana sandwich for breakfast – without shore power we can’t use the toaster.
 Yesterday we had eggy bread, frying the slices over the gas hob.

-Once breakfast is cleared away we set about to ready the ship for ‘slipping’ (casting off from the pontoon): close all the hatches, put everything in its cupboard and secure all the doors, empty the heads (toilets), prepare the sail, do the engine checks, make the lunch and store it in the cockpit (not having to come down to the galley while at sea really helps with the seasickness), prepare the vegetables for dinner (similarly), add mid-layer clothes (fleece, light waterproof, extra leggings) and top layer clothes (sallopettes and heavy waterproof fleecy jacket), come up on deck, bring in the ‘spring’ lines.
+Once breakfast is cleared away we set about to ready the ship for slipping (casting off from the pontoon): close all the hatches, put everything in its cupboard and secure all the doors, empty the heads (toilets), prepare the sail, do the engine checks, make the lunch and store it in the cockpit (not having to come down to the galley while at sea really helps with the seasickness), prepare the vegetables for dinner (similarly), add mid-layer clothes (fleece, light waterproof, extra leggings) and top layer clothes (sallopettes and heavy waterproof fleecy jacket), come up on deck, bring in the springs.
 Now we’re only attached to the pontoon by two lines – one at the bow and one at the stern.
 Once everyone is in their place we take off the lines and we’re away, motoring into the estuary.
-The fenders come off and go into the lockers, the lines get coiled and put away, then we set about getting the main sail up.
-Hoisting the main halyard is hard work – I can’t do it on my own yet.
+The fenders come off and go into the lockers, the lines are coiled and put away, then we set about hoisting the main sail.
+Hauling on the halyard is hard work – I can’t do it on my own yet.

 Once the sail is up we motor-sail towards the mouth of the estuary, heading towards the open sea.
 The surf is usually high, the Atlantic waves magnified by the wind being tunnelled upriver, or by the depth-change between the deep sea and the shallow river.
 We stand in the cockpit watching the waves break over the bow, the boat pitching and diving, until with a squeal we duck underneath the spray hood as a particularly large wave crashes over the hull and rolls down the length of the boat.
 We’re unavoidably soaked, but can’t help giggling at the rollercoaster ride.

 All of this has distracted me from my sea sickness but it soon returns, the constant rolling of the boat causing my stomach to roll also.
 I sit on the foredeck, staring out towards the horizon, the powerful swell tossing our tiny boat about, trying to get my head around the fact that we are still afloat.
-The boat is heeling over as the wind fills the sails, living on its ear, threatening to send me into a panic if I think too much about the angle that we’re at.
-Instead I let the motion of the waves lull me, lifting and dropping, lifting and dropping.
+The boat is heeling over as the wind fills the sails, living on its ear, threatening to send me into a panic if I think too much about the angle.
+Instead I let the motion of the waves lull me, lifting and dropping, lifting and dropping, lifting and dropping my stomach also.

 Our boat is called Round Britain Experience – an unsurprising name for a boat that will take us all around the British Isles.
 We’re on a three-month expedition, run by South West Marine Training out of Brixham.
 All three of us are novices, and we spent a week in the south Devon marina ‘learning the ropes’ before setting out.
 I saw the whole of this coast when I cycled round it in 2011, so lots of the places we’re berthing are full of fond memories, although there are places I haven’t been – the Scilly Isles, Shetland, Ireland.
 I was really looking forward to seeing Blackpool Sands and Slapton Sands from out at sea, the spectacular sand bar at Slapton having made a great impression on my bike ride.
 The long strip of golden sand with white breakers rolling in is a view not to be missed – though unfortunately I was below deck throwing up at the moment the boat passed by.
 I vaguely heard the crew admiring the view; I also missed the porpoises frolicking near the boat.